October 04, 2020 7 min read

 As always, you’re in control of your actions and we're here to help you take the right actions ... giving you the resources and information you need to make the best decision to stay on track, stay healthy, and help you reach your goals!

-For example, just because you might be like myself and so many others who don't have access to a gym right now ... doesn't mean you can't still get a great workout in!
+For example, even if you don't have a gym membership, access to a gym, or travel a lot for work and the hotel gym stinks ... that doesn't mean you can't still get a great workout in!

 I am confident you'll understand that you don’t need fancy equipment or a specific gym to have a great workout! 😅

-And that realization, fact, or whatever you want to call it ... is really a great point to remember for later on this year when you might be traveling, or find yourself unable to get to a gym.
+And that realization, fact, or whatever you want to call it ... is really a great point to remember for later on this year or anytime you find yourself unable to get to a gym.

 Just like there is no perfect bodybuilding plan, CrossFit program, or fitness class.